bottlerocket-os/bottlerocket/README.md

 It describes:
 * how to build an image
 * how to register an EC2 AMI from an image
-* how to set up a Kubernetes cluster, so your Thar instance can run pods
+* how to set up a Kubernetes cluster, so your Bottlerocket instance can run pods
-* how to launch a Thar instance in EC2
+* how to launch a Bottlerocket instance in EC2

 ### Exploration

-To improve security, there's no SSH server in a Thar image, and not even a shell.
+To improve security, there's no SSH server in a Bottlerocket image, and not even a shell.

 Don't panic!

-There are a couple out-of-band access methods you can use to explore Thar like you would a typical Linux system.
+There are a couple out-of-band access methods you can use to explore Bottlerocket like you would a typical Linux system.
-Either option will give you a shell within Thar.
+Either option will give you a shell within Bottlerocket.
-From there, you can [change settings](#settings), manually [update Thar](#updates), debug problems, and generally explore.
+From there, you can [change settings](#settings), manually [update Bottlerocket](#updates), debug problems, and generally explore.

 #### Control container

-Thar has a "control" container, enabled by default, that runs outside of the orchestrator in a separate instance of containerd.
+Bottlerocket has a "control" container, enabled by default, that runs outside of the orchestrator in a separate instance of containerd.
-This container runs the [AWS SSM agent](https://github.com/aws/amazon-ssm-agent) that lets you run commands, or start shell sessions, on Thar instances in EC2.
+This container runs the [AWS SSM agent](https://github.com/aws/amazon-ssm-agent) that lets you run commands, or start shell sessions, on Bottlerocket instances in EC2.
 (You can easily replace this control container with your own just by changing the URI; see [Settings](#settings).

 You need to give your instance the SSM role for this to work; see the [setup guide](INSTALL.md#enabling-ssm).